codekendo/MyReads/README.md

 npm install
 ```

-After you install the dependencies
+After you install the dependencies type this to start the app

-start the project usingThis is a demo for a course, I will not be accepting any pull requests.
-If you need to discuss an issuse please contact via [email](brandonwong@fastmail.com)

 ```
 npm start